jchaave/ME507.github.io/README.md

-# ME507.github.io
+# ME-507-Term-Project
-To display the work done for my Mechanical Control System Design course.
+This repository is for the Collision Avoidance System